| Get delicious food from local

 markets!

-are one of the great joys of France.
-Many villages support a market
+markets are one of the great joys of France.
+Many can support a market

-once or twice a week.
-Of course you will find plenty of tourists soaking
+twice or more a week.
+Of course you will find lots of tourists soaking

 up the sights and smells, but they are also well patronised by the locals,